 > Selecting injection molding material, managing environmental testing of materials, and ensuring quality molding outcomes (selecting right materials for industrial design aesthetics and functional performance)

 > Testing mechanical features (ensuring functional durability and responsiveness)

 > Designing for Manufacturability (DfM) (ensuring part design for efficient assembly and quality manufacturing outcomes)

 IET Support for Valve’s First-Generation VR Input Device – 2014/2015

 While teams were wrapping development of the Steam Machine and Controller, Valve was building a first generation VR input device.
 Early prototypes became the foundation of the technology behind HTC’s Vive VR system, which arose out of their partnership with Valve.

-In support of Valve’s first generation prototypes, AC also provided IET to assist with human factor studies to improve the mechanical design, integration of electronics, sensor tracking simulations, and manufacturing support for the input device prototypes.
+In support of Valve’s first generation prototypes for gaming tech, AC also provided IET to assist with human factor studies to improve the mechanical design, integration of electronics, sensor tracking simulations, and manufacturing support for the input device prototypes.

 As the dev kit was completed with HTC’s VR headset team, we helped to confirm sensor placement and tracking simulation as well.

 Ultimately, the VR technology developed during this time led to game-changing innovations in the industry by 2016 when the Vive SteamVR Headset became the first to enable the user to move their hands freely because their movements could be tracked through sensors.